-Lenovo IdeaPad Flex 3i Chromebook ups the screen size
+Lenovo IdeaPad Flex 3i Chromebook ups the screen size for work and play

-(Pocket-lint) - Lenovo has announced several products that it plans to show at CES in January, with the IdeaPad Flex 3i Chromebook one of the more interesting new devices.
+Lenovo has announced several products that it plans to show at CES in January, with the IdeaPad Flex 3i Chromebook one of the more interesting new devices.

 Like the 2022 model currently available, the new version is a 2-in-1 with a flexible hinge that can easily turn it from laptop to free-standing display in "tend mode" to tablet.
 Where it differs from its predecessor, however, is that the screen size has been boosted to 12-inches, giving a larger real estate to ogle at.